 The rights enshrined in the law are:

-It’s worth talking to your database or clinical management system supplier or look at having a system implemented.
-Using Excel or self-built systems can be a false economy as compliance can become very time-consuming and responsibility for data management, auditing and encryption/anonymisation lie with you.
+It’s worth talking to your CRM database, LIMS or clinical management system supplier.
+Or look at implementing a new system.
+Using Excel or self-built systems can be a false economy as compliance can become very time-consuming.
+In addition, the responsibility for data management, auditing and encryption/anonymisation lies with you.